-(a) Any bicycle that is operated or parked on the campus by any student may be registered with the Facilities and Services Parking Department and must be operated at all times in accordance with the current University Bicycle Code.
-There is no fee for this registration.
-A complete copy of the regulations may be obtained from the Facilities and Services Parking Department, 1110 W. Springfield, Urbana.

-- (b) Bicycles shall be parked on campus only in an area that is designated by the presence of racks for bicycle parking. - (c) If your bicycle is stolen on campus, you should report the theft immediately to the University Department of Public Safety (333-1216).
+- (a) Bicycles on campus must be operated at all times in accordance with the current University Bicycle Ordinance located at go.illinois.edu/bikeordinance. - (b) Bicycles shall be parked on campus only in an area that is designated by the presence of racks for bicycle parking. - (c) Students may register bicycles for campus use with Facilities and Services at no charge. - (d) Bicycle theft should be reported to the University Police Department at (217) 333-1216.